-The moment it breathes fire, that model, then me, are going to be in trouble He snuck toward the eggs, watching the tail of the downed dragon scrape across the ground by the nest.
+The moment it breathes fire, that model and then me, are going to be in trouble.
+He snuck toward the eggs, watching the tail of the downed dragon scrape across the ground by the nest.

 The real horntail curled its tail back on itself and impaled the model, then threw it away.

 Now or never.
 Harry darted for the golden egg.

 The horntail unleashed a wave of white flames.

 That’ll teach it to bite me.
 Harry felt the horntail’s yellow eyes focus on the nape of his neck.
 Oh, bloody hell.
 He grabbed the egg and ran.

 The barbed tail of the Hungarian Horntail slammed into the rocks beside him.
 Sharp pieces of rock sprayed past him, slicing lines of fire across his face, arm, and thigh.